A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Discussion

 \section{Discussion}

-In this paper, we propose a disease mapping model that is able to identify areas with potentially outlying disease risks after accounting for the effects of covariates.
-The proposed model is a scale mixture of the BYM2 model\cite{BYM2}.
-Two different prior specifications are proposed for the scale mixture components in order to account for potential outliers with respect to the whole region of interest and to consider spatially structured mixture components.
+In this paper, we propose a disease mapping model that is able to identify areas with potentially outlying disease risks, after accounting for the effects of covariates.
+Outliers refer to areas with extreme risks - on the tail of the risk distribution - as well as spatial outliers, after accounting for covariates.
+Spatial outliers correspond to areas whose risk differs from their neighbours, after accounting for covariates.
+The proposed model is a scale mixture of the BYM2 model \cite{BYM2}.
+Two different prior specifications are proposed for the scale mixture components in order to compare independent components and spatially structured components.
 Our model allows for a straightforward interpretation of the parameters, that is common to every data application, while accommodating outliers.
-The parameters' interpretation is eased by the scaling process of the latent spatially structured components\cite{SorbyeRue}.
-For one version of the proposed model, namely the BYM2-Gamma, the focus is only on outliers with respect to the whole region of interest, as decision makers may be interested in determining the areas where an intervention is essential.
-For the other version of the proposed model, namely the BYM2-logCAR, the potential outliers with respect to the whole region are of interest while incorporating a spatial structure in the mixture components.
-This parametrisation may help identify clusters of potentially outlying areas.
+The parameters' interpretation is eased by the scaling process of the latent spatially structured components \cite{SorbyeRue}.

-A simulation study presents the performance of the two versions of the proposed model in comparison with the one by Congdon\cite{Congdon}, which specifically accommodates local outliers.
-That is, Congdon\cite{Congdon} aims to identify areas that are different from their neighbours.
-In this simulation study, the neighbourhood structure of Rio de Janeiro is used and the latent effects of some districts are contaminated to control the presence of outliers after accounting for some covariate.
-The two versions of the proposed model always perform best in terms of WAIC and are able to detect all the contaminated districts.
-However, the proposed model with scale mixture inspired by Palacios and Steel\cite{PalaciosSteel} detects one particular contaminated district only 83\% of the time.
-The model by Congdon\cite{Congdon}, on the other hand, finds more outliers than are generated, showing more sensitivity to the neighbourhood structure.
+A simulation study presents the performance of the two versions of the proposed model compared to the one by Congdon\cite{Congdon}, as well as a version of Congdon's model that uses our proposed spatially structured mixture components.
+The neighbourhood structure of France is used and the latent effects of some neighbouring departments are contaminated to control the presence of outliers.
+The BYM2-Gamma version of the proposed model always performs best in terms of WAIC and in terms of MSE.
+Regarding the detection of outliers, the two versions of the proposed model always identify the contaminated departments, compared to the two parametrisations of Congdon's model that miss up to 33\% of the outliers.
+Additionally, the BYM2-Gamma version of the proposed model does not detect non-contaminated districts.
+Finally, in all of our simulation studies, the proposed model always performs at least as well as Congdon's, and often better, both in terms of WAIC, MSE and of outlier identification (see, e.g., Appendices \ref{sec:sim_dist}, \ref{sec:sim_clustdist_Rio}).